wcr369/chenrun.github.io/index.md

 ### Hello, welcome to Chenrun's personal page!(Mainly about my life experience)

+The comments section is not yet developed.
+Please leave your feedback in the issues module.

 ## Something about AI
 [Reinforcement Learning Study Notes](./note/RL.md).

 ## My Ficton Corner

 Welcome to the Fiction Corner!
 Here, I share my creative writing, including short stories, novels, and other literary works.
 Dive into a world of imagination and explore the characters, plots, and settings that I've crafted.
-Whether you're a fan of drama, mystery, romance, or fantasy, there's something here for everyone.
-Enjoy reading and feel free to leave your thoughts and feedback!

 [My Wechat public account](https://mp.weixin.qq.com/s?__biz=Mzk1NzQwMzU4Nw==&mid=2247483700&idx=1&sn=942434064e83baa2ff2f2592fcc8c024)